March 23, 2020

 Iftar feasts and Arabian sweets can be tempting, but if you stick to healthy eating habits, fasting can aid weight loss by limiting calorie intake and boosting your metabolism.
 According to a research published by Pubmed, fasting can increase metabolic rate between 3.6 to 14%.

-Myth: Fasting Makes you Lose Focus
+Common Fasting Myths: Fasting Makes you Lose Focus

 Reality: Fasting Improves Brain Function